Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Pattern Alternating Missing Data Estimation and $ _1$-Regularization

 where $j\in m_k$.
 Here, $\hat{B}_{j|o_k}$ denotes the $j$th row vector of the $(|m_k|\times|o_k|)$-matrix $\hat{B}_{m_k|o_k}$ and represents the regression of variable $j$ against the variables from $o_k$.

 Consider now the objective function

 with an additional Lasso penalty.
 Instead of minimizing (\ref{sec:lassoobjective}) with respect to $\beta$ (for all $j\in m_k$), it is computationally much more efficient to improve it coordinate-wise only from the old parameters (computed in the last cycle through all patterns).
 For that purpose, let $B_{m_k|o_k}^{(r)}$ be the regression coefficients for pattern $k$ in cycle $r$ and $B_{j|o_k}^{(r)}$ its $j$th row vector.
 In cycle $r+1$ we compute $B_{j|o_k}^{(r+1)}$ by minimizing (\ref{sec:lassoobjective}) with respect to each of the components of $\beta$, holding the other components fixed at their current value.
+Closed-form updates have the form: